 Pierce County, Washington Property Taxes

-Median Pierce County effective property tax rate: 1.02%, aligning with the national median of 1.02%.
+Median Pierce County effective property tax rate: 1.01%, significantly lower than the national median of 1.02%.

 How are property taxes in Pierce County calculated?